bryanwweber/mistborn-clone/README.md

 /opt/mistborn_volumes/extra
 ```

-Your data from Nextcloud, Syncthing, Bitwarden, etc. will be located there.
+Your data from Nextcloud, Syncthing, Vaultwarden, etc. will be located there.

 ## How do I SSH into Mistborn?
 If Mistborn is installed via SSH then an iptables rule is added allowing external SSH connections from the same source IP address only.
 If Mistborn was installed locally then no external SSH is permitted.